Almamu/linux-wallpaperengine/README.md

 This project aims to reproduce the background functionality of Wallpaper Engine on Linux systems.
 Simple as that.

 # 3. What is Wallpaper Engine?
-Wallpaper Engine is a software designed by [Kristjan Skutta](https://store.steampowered.com/search/?developer=Kristjan%20Skutta&snr=1_5_9__400) that provides live wallpaper functionality to Windows Systems, allowing it's users to animate their own backgrounds and share their own creations.
+Wallpaper Engine is a software designed by [Kristjan Skutta](https://store.steampowered.com/search/?developer=Kristjan%20Skutta&snr=1_5_9__400) that provides live wallpaper functionality to Windows Systems, allowing its users to animate their own backgrounds and share their own creations.
 You can find more about it on their [Steam page](https://store.steampowered.com/app/431960/Wallpaper_Engine/).

 # 4. Compilation requirements
 ## linux-wallpaperengine